figo-fe/ftl-suite/README.md

 1. Render FTLs in local server without IDE
 2. Analog data based on interface documentation, parallel development with back-end
 3. Proxy Ajax to the remote server
-4. URL Rewrite
+4. Super Route
 5. Restore the online environment perfectly

 ## Configurations
-When you start the service for the first time, ftl-suite will create a config file named **fsconfig.json**.
-You can edit it directly or visit http://127.0.0.1/mockadmin/ (Add the Port if it is not 80)
+When you start service for the first time, ftl-suite will create a config file named **fsconfig.json**.
+You can edit it directly or visit http://127.0.0.1[:port]/mockadmin/

 Default config:
 ```
 {
     ftlRoot: 'ftl',
-    remoteHost: '',
-    proxyPrefix: '',
-    proxyList: [],
     route: {},
     globalData: {}
 }